o2sh/onefetch/CONTRIBUTING.md

 Follow the instructions for [installing onefetch from source](https://github.com/o2sh/onefetch/wiki/Installation#build-from-source).

+> [!NOTE]
+>
+> Please be respectful and constructive in issues, pull requests, and reviews.
+Keep in mind that this project is maintained in contributors' free time.

 ### Adding support for a new language

 Adding support for a new Language consists in adding a new entry to [language.yaml](./languages.yaml) and filling it in with the right data.